These top extensions are the ones I use on a daily basis

 The best part of this is the price – FREE!
 I have recently started using it more and find it helpful when I am trying to explain something to someone.

 Grammarly is a paid tool that does offer a free plan, but I suggest upgrading to the paid option.
-Grammarly is a life saver when I am writing an email or a blog post.
-The service is a more advanced version of spell check.
+Grammarly is a lifesaver when I am writing an email or a blog post.
+The service is a more advanced version of spell-check.
 It will help with simple and more advanced grammar mistakes.
 Everyone from a lawyer to a high school student can use the extension.

 I do pay for the yearly plan which is around $130 a year, but it’s worth every cent.

 1Password is my choice when it comes to password managers.
 I have used LastPass, Dashlane, and other options over the years.
 I have recently switched to 1Password for the great UI and better features than other options.
-The Chrome extension is something I use daily, if not hundreds of times through the day.
+The Chrome extension is something I use daily, if not hundreds of times throughout the day.

 1Password is paid and does not offer a free plan.
 It’s affordable, and if you’re not using a password manager, I recommend 1Password over any other option.